WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    `originalExchange`.
 Note that the payload body is the message body with any transfer encodings removed.
-1. If `allResponseHeaders` is set and the response header fields in `originalExchange` are a proper superset of the response header fields in `headers`, then return "invalid".
+1. If `allResponseHeaders` is set and the response header fields in `originalExchange` are not equal to the response header fields in `headers`, then return "invalid".
 1. Let:
-   * `signature` be the signature (binary content in the parameterised value's "sig" parameter).
+   * `signature` be the signature (binary content in the parameterised label's "sig" parameter).
    * `integrity` be the signature's "integrity" parameter.
    * `validityUrl` be the signature's "validityUrl" parameter.